Companion bills to legalize medical cannabis introduced in South Carolina, as we went to print.

 “Traditional pharmaceutical medications had made our daughter a zombie,” said Newsom who now just wants others who can benefit from it to have access to medical cannabis.

-Last month Representative Todd Rutherford (D-Columbia) prefiled a separate medical cannabis bill, House Bill 3128 (H.3128), which would allow qualifying patients to possess up to two ounces of cannabis for medical use, and grow up to six plants.
+The additional Bills to Legalize Medical Cannabis Introduced in South Carolina last month by Representative Todd Rutherford (D-Columbia) prefiled a separate medical cannabis bill, House Bill 3128 (H.3128), which would allow qualifying patients to possess up to two ounces of cannabis for medical use, and grow up to six plants.